 Here, researchers treated rat and human oligodendrocytes with several compounds ― one of which was Protandim ― and then exposed the cells to a chemical to create free radical damage.

 These researchers noted Protandim was seen as “the most potent inducer” of Nrf2 antioxidant enzymes defenses.
+In other words, Protandim helped the most.

 There is also some evidence that stimulating an antioxidant pathway called Nrf2 might reduce cellular inflammation via inhibition of NFkb.
-Inhibition of NFkb is also something that another supplement – called Anatabloc – was supposed to do.
+Inhibition of NFkb is also something another supplement – called Anatabloc – was supposed to do.

 For more information, see the Anatabloc review.